-One of the best ways to decide if Oxford might be right for you is to come to one of our University Open Days, which this year are taking place on Tuesday 2nd and Wednesday 3rd June 2025, and Friday 19th September 2025.
+One of the best ways to decide if Oxford might be right for you is to come to one of our University Open Days, with the final one of this year taking place on Friday 19th September 2025.
 Come and look round our beautiful university city, chat to staff and students and discover for yourself what life here is like.